 3. Natural Lighting

-Another important factor whether a home will be an attractive option to buy is how much natural lighting enters the rooms.
+Another important factor in whether a home will be an attractive option to buy is how much natural lighting enters the rooms.
 During the virtual tour, the potential buyers will look to see how big the windows are and their positioning.
 Even though the rooms can be equipped with extra artificial lightning, nothing beats the warm, natural sunlight in the rooms.

 4. Garden size